KentaNishiwaki/ginmvc/README.md

 ### Go to http://localhost:8080/ and you'll see:

-    "Whatb time is it?
+    "What time is it?
 Game time!"

 ## Code Layout